 Other amateur magazines came and went, such as the “Contact List of Electronic Music” in Canada, WAVES in Germany, Space Rider in England, Synthesis as published by Jason Marcewitz in Philadelphia.
 Last but not least, from around 1988 to around 1996 DREAMS WORD was created by a motley group of friends known as Electronic Dreams in Portland, Oregon.

-The publisher of DREAMS WORD is the same person who now is in charge of Dreamcircle.com.
-My goal with Dreamcircle is and always has been to capture this lost history of electronic music.
-I plan to scan my own work and the work of other english-speaking amateur magazines mentioned above into PDF and archiving them on this site.
+The publisher of DREAMS WORD is the same person who now is in charge of DreamCircle.com.
+My goal with DreamcCircle is and always has been to capture this lost history of electronic music.
+I plan to scan my own work and the work of other English-speaking amateur magazines mentioned above into PDF and archiving them on this site.

 In doing this, I have to deal with the fact that I am in a race between my ambitions for this site and the fact that I have late-stage breast cancer that has spread to the liver.
 Chemo causes me to sleep up to 18 hours per day and I am sick the rest of the time.